keithalewis/papers/um.md

 Every _instrument_ has a _price_, $X_t$, and a _cash flow_, $C_t$, at any
 trading time, $t\in T$.
 Instruments are assumed to be perfectly liquid: they can be bought or sold at the given price in any amount.
-Cash flows are associated with owning an instrument and are almost always 0: stocks have dividends, bonds have coupons, European options have exactly one cash flow at expiration, futures always have price 0.
+Cash flows are associated with owning an instrument and are almost always 0, e.g., stocks have dividends, bonds have coupons, European options have exactly one cash flow at expiration, futures always have price 0.